dustinpfister/hexo_sitesource/source/_posts/phaser-state-loader.md

 As things get completed each of these states might be pulled onto there own *.js files, but the will need to be loaded in a manner in which Phaser.Game is called last.

+## The preload State method.

+I load all of my assets in the preload state, I can use game.load.image to build a query of files.
+The create method of the Load state will not fire until all of the assets are loaded.

+## game.load.onFileCompleate

+This is an event that is fired every time a file is loaded, or fails to load.

 ## The Phaser Asset loader in detail